hemantksingh/jses6-get-started/README.md

 ##Running the app##

-TO run the app locally `babel node index.js`.
+TO run the app locally `babel-node index.js`.
 This compiles and runs the app on the fly.